nottrif/BAWA-Discord-bot/README.md

 ## For moderation, music, trivia and other fun stuff.

 FEATURES:
-1. Moderate at ease with BAWA - Ban, Prune, Timeout and so much more.
+1. Moderate with ease using BAWA - Ban, Prune, Timeout and so much more.
 2. Play your favorite music from Youtube, Spotify, Soundcloud etc.
    1) Better 'goto' features, instead of having to manually search through the queue and then play a song, an insert to queue option can be used <!-- instead of having to add the song to queue and then reposition the song to desired position -->
 3. Trivia - Play with your friends and compete for points.